lord-dubious/understand.me/docs/technical_product_knowledge_base/part9_glossary.md

 **O**

-*   **OneTool (PicaOS Concept):** If PicaOS documentation refers to "OneTool," it likely implies a specific interface, capability, or design pattern within PicaOS for handling a particular type of AI orchestration task (e.g., a standardized way PicaOS processes a "describe conflict" request).
+*   **OneTool (AI Orchestration Layer Concept):** If AI Orchestration Layer documentation refers to "OneTool," it likely implies a specific interface, capability, or design pattern within AI Orchestration Layer for handling a particular type of AI orchestration task (e.g., a standardized way AI Orchestration Layer processes a "describe conflict" request).
 *   **OTA (Over-The-Air) Updates:** A mechanism (e.g., EAS Update) to deploy updates to the JavaScript bundle and assets of a mobile app directly to users' devices without requiring a new app store submission.

 **P**

 *   **Participant Path:** The user flow and set of features designed for a Participant joining and engaging in an "Understand.me" session.
-*   **Passthrough API (PicaOS Concept):** If PicaOS documentation refers to a "Passthrough API," it might mean an endpoint on PicaOS that largely forwards requests and responses to an underlying service (like Google GenAI or ElevenLabs) with minimal added logic, possibly for simple tasks or when the client needs more direct control but still benefits from PicaOS's unified interface/authentication.
+*   **Passthrough API (AI Orchestration Layer Concept):** If AI Orchestration Layer documentation refers to a "Passthrough API," it might mean an endpoint on the AI Orchestration Layer that largely forwards requests and responses to an underlying service (like Google GenAI or ElevenLabs) with minimal added logic, possibly for simple tasks or when the client needs more direct control but still benefits from the AI Orchestration Layer's unified interface/authentication.
 *   **Personal Growth Insights:** AI-generated feedback and data provided to users about their communication patterns, emotional expression, and progress in the Growth Hub.
-*   **PicaOS:** The conceptual AI Orchestration layer in "Understand.me."
+*   **AI Orchestration Layer:** The conceptual AI Orchestration layer in "Understand.me."
 It manages interactions between the Expo app and various AI/backend services (Google GenAI, ElevenLabs, Dappier, Nodely, Supabase, Upstash Redis), handles AI-related state, and contains core logic for AI-mediated features.
 *   **PostgreSQL (Postgres):** A powerful, open-source object-relational database system.
 Supabase uses PostgreSQL as its core database.

 **R**